 Lori Hanegraaf, Principal Designated School Official (PDSO)

 To study in the United States, a student must be granted F-1 student status and pursue a “full course of study” to achieve a specific educational or professional objective.
 This must be done at an academic institution in the United States that has been designated by the Department of Homeland Security (DHS) to offer courses of study to such students.

 Once the educational or professional objective has been attained, the F-1 student is expected by the United States government to return to their residence abroad.

-A spouse or dependents of international students must establish status through the F-2 process.
+A spouse or dependants of international students must establish status through the F-2 process:

 U.S. Government Contacts:

 Bureau of Consular Affairs (U.S. Department of State)

 For information on passports, visas and international travel, visit Bureau of Consular Affairs.

 The reference used by the Office of Student Affairs for information on international students is “NAFSA: Association of International Educators Advisor’s Manual.”